CS-SI/SafeScale/doc/USAGE.md

 Note: `-d -v` will display far more debugging information than simply `-d` (used to trace what is going on in details)

 You can also set some parameters of `safescaled` using environment variables, which are :
-- SAFESCALED_LISTEN: equivalent to `--listen`, allows to tell `safescaled` on what interface and/or what port to listen on
+- SAFESCALED_LISTEN: equivalent to `--listen`, allows to define on what interface and/or what port ``afescaled` has to listen on; used also by `safescale` to reach the daemon
 - SAFESCALE_METADATA_SUFFIX: allows to specify a suffix to add to the name of the Object Storage bucket used to store SafeScale metadata on the tenant.
   This allows to "isolate" metadata between different users of SafeScale (practical in development for example).
 There is no equivalent command line parameter.